ImagingDataCommons/slim/README.md

 Create an [OIDC client ID for web application](https://developers.google.com/identity/sign-in/web/sign-in).

-Note that Google's OIDC implementation does currently not yet support the authorization code grant type with PKCE challenge.
+Note that Google's OIDC implementation does currently not yet support the authorization code grant type with PKCE challenge for private clients.
 For the time being, the legacy implicit grand type has to be used.